 What to do if you think you are have no known exposure to COVID-19 but worried that you might be sick:

-What to do if have an exposure to someone who has confirmed diagnosis of COVID-19:
+What to do if you have confirmed or suspected COVID-19:

 Washington State DOH Hotline: 1-800-525-0127 and press #.